-On our first morning, after a filling al fresco hotel breakfast of cereals, eggs and homemade French pastries, we begin the tour with a peek inside one of the most eclectic museums I have ever visited.
+I meet up with him on my first morning and we begin the tour with a peek inside one of the most eclectic museums I have ever visited.
 It was opened by Jack Bain inside nearby Wat Ket in 1999 and is crammed with a diverse and slightly quirky array of items, from old Thai ceramics and silverware, to historical clothing and a wide collection of old black-and-white photographs of the teak era.

 What once was a polo field is now a shady golf course, huge, hundred-year-old rain trees spreading their boughs luxuriously over the links.
-The club also hosts the biggest international amateur cricket sixes in the world, which visitors can watch for free.
-Next year’s event starts on March 31 and lasts for a week.
+The club also hosts the biggest annual international amateur cricket sixes in the world, which visitors can watch for free.

 Back in Chiang Mai, we shower and head out for dinner at nearby David’s Kitchen to mull over the day’s discoveries.

-And as I wander across the Ping River on a boutique shopping expedition the following day, I feel I know Chiang Mai just a little bit better than if I had spent the day languishing by the pool or sprawled in the spa.
-Although fortunately, we still have a day to go…
+And as I wander across the Ping River the following day, I feel I know Chiang Mai just a little bit better than if I had spent the day languishing by the pool or sprawled in the spa.
+Although fortunately, I still have a day to go.

 The hotel at a glance